EverlastingBugstopper/inspect-headers/README.md

 # Headers API

-This repository contains code for the API endpoint at https://averyharnish.com/api/v1/headers.
+This repository contains code for the API endpoint at https://averyharnish.com/api/v1/headers and is built with [Cloudflare Workers](https://workers.cloudflare.com) and deployed with [`wrangler`](https://github.com/cloudflare/wrangler).

 ## API Usage